firstpromoter/slate/source/index.html.md

 Our tracking API allows companies to track any type of signups, sales, cancellations and refunds for any billing provider, you are not limited to our built-in integrations with Stripe, Chargebee, Recurly and Braintree.

-In order to send a Tracking API call you'll need to pass the custom tracking integration ID(wid) as parameter with every call.
+For increased security, in order to send a Tracking API call you'll need to pass the custom tracking integration ID(wid) as parameter with every call.
 Note: other API calls do not require this.

 **To get your Integration ID(wid):**